 “Got Milk?”
 What a great way to start getting people thinking about calcium!
 Calcium is important for every age and stage of life.
 Getting enough calcium helps build and maintain strong bones and teeth.
 Calcium also helps your blood clot and keeps your muscles and nerves working properly.
 Calcium may even play a role in preventing high blood pressure and some forms of cancer.

 At UMH communities, meal time is not just a time to eat.
 Breakfast, lunch and dinner are major highlights in the day!
 These are times when residents gather together to eat and visit with other residents and staff.
 Our dining areas are designed to be conducive for conversation and easy to navigate around.
 Our menus are planned using input from our residents and staff.
 We encourage residents to complete food comment cards and speak with any of our food service staff to share any compliments or concerns they have.

 Managing medications can be one of the most challenging tasks for aging adults and their caregivers.
 It is a complex process and oftentimes medications and quantities change.
 It is critical that older adults take only the medications prescribed, exactly as prescribed and to have confirmation from their physician and pharmacist that there will not be potentially dangerous drug interactions and complications.
 Senior care communities have resources to help residents manage these medication needs.

-Physical activity consists of keeping your body healthy and active to prevent possible illnesses and disease that may result from a lack of daily exercise.
-As one ages it may seem more difficult to engage in physical activity, but there are many ways to modify movements to accommodate limitation and simple tasks such as walking more can drastically improve one’s physical health and well-being.
+Physical activity consists of keeping your body healthy and active to prevent possible illnesses and diseases that may result from a lack of daily exercise.
+As one ages it may seem more difficult to engage in physical activity, but there are many ways to modify movements to accommodate limitations, and simple tasks such as walking more can drastically improve one’s physical health and well-being.